 - (i) Within one year of the Effective Date, SCG shall take action to ensure independent, ethical, and zealous advocacy by the juvenile defenders representing Children in delinquency hearings.
 This action shall include: (MoA p.
 14) - a.
 Creating a responsibility for the supervision and oversight of juvenile delinquency representation to the Shelby County Public Defender's Office ("SCPD") and supporting the establishment of a specialized unit for juvenile defense; - b.
 Supporting SCPD training for juvenile defenders, including training on trial/advocacy skills and knowledge of adolescent development; - c.
 Ensuring that juvenile defenders have appropriate administrative support, reasonable workloads, and sufficient resources to provide independent, ethical, and zealous representation to Children in delinquency matters.
-Representation of Children shall cover all stages of the juvenile delinquency case, including preadjudicatory investigation, litigation, dispositional advocacy, and postdispositional advocacy for as long as JCMSC has jurisdiction over a Child; and - d.
+Representation of Children shall cover all stages of the juvenile delinquency case, including preadjudicatory investigation, litigation, dispositional advocacy, and post-dispositional advocacy for as long as JCMSC has jurisdiction over a Child; and - d.
 Implementing attorney practice standards for juvenile defenders; supporting the training of attorneys within the SCPD specialized unit and the independent panel system on the practice standards; and supporting supervision and evaluation of said attorneys against such practice standards.

 The MoA requires the County to create a responsibility for the supervision and oversight of juvenile delinquency representation to the Public Defender's Office and to support the establishment of a specialized unit for juvenile defense.
-Appendix 3 includes a report that shows a breakdown of representation by the Juvenile Defender Panel and the Public Defender for 2013 - 2014 -2015.
-The complaints handled by the Public Defender have increased from 19% in 2014 to 29.8% in 2015.
+Appendix 3 includes a report that shows a breakdown of representation by the Juvenile Defender Panel and the Public Defender for 2016.
+The complaints handled by the Public Defender have steadily increased as shown below: